 About tentree

-Sustainable outdoor clothing brand and Certified B Corp tentree may just as well grow their range of sustainable basics clothing on trees because it is so impressive.
+Sustainable outdoor clothing brand tentree may just as well grow their range of organic basic clothing on trees because it is so impressive.

 Materials:

-TENCEL lyocell, recycled polyester (from plastic bottles), organic cotton, and hemp are the main materials in use, though added elastane gives some garments a little stretch.
+TENCEL™ lyocell, recycled polyester (from plastic bottles), organic cotton, and hemp are the primary materials used, though added elastane gives some garments a little stretch.

 Supply chain & labor practices: